BarysShauchuk/graidex-backend/README.md

 ## Startup

+1. Open Visual Studio 2022 or later and clone this project.
-Add `appsettings.json` file to `Graidex.API`.
+2. Add `appsettings.json` file to `Graidex.API`.
 This file should be as follows:
 ```json
 {
   "AppSettings": {